-Membership fees and drink prices are considered to be some of the lowest in the area with a New member joining fee of just £25.00 which includes the entry key fob.
-Renewals at present cost just £12.50 per year for existing members.
+Membership fees and drink prices are considered to be some of the lowest in the area with a New member joining fee ast a special offer price of just £15.00 (subject to change without notice) which includes the entry card.
+Renewals at present cost just £10.00 per year for existing members.

 With membership numbers touching a thousand which includes Darts, Skittles, Pool and Snooker teams who play all year round.
-We also have Skysports and BTSport available on 3 screens (2 Big Screens) within the Club.
+We also have Skysports available on 3 screens (1 Big Screen) within the Club.

 Some History about The Unity Club